freezemage0/config/README.md

 `freezemage0/config` is a library that provides an easy way to read and create configuration files.
 Supports `.json`, `.ini` and `.php` formats.

+## Installation
+You can install this package using composer:
+`composer require freezemage0/config`

 ## Usage

 ### ConfigFactory